mavlink/qgc-user-guide/en/SetupView/FlightModes.md

 - **Single Channel Mode Selection:** Assign up to 6 flight modes to switch positions encoded in a single channel.
 - **Multi Channel Mode Selection:** Assign modes to switch positions encoded in one or more channels.
 Some modes are hard coded to share channels, or are defined/set automatically based on other mode selections (the behaviour of multi-channel mode selection can sometimes be confusing).

-> **Tip** The recommended approach is use *Single Channel Mode Selection* because it easy to understand and configure.
+> **Tip** The recommended approach is to use *Single Channel Mode Selection* because it is easy to understand and configure.
 It is similar to the approach used by ArduPilot.

 ### Single-Channel Mode {#single_channel}